Code-Institute-Submissions/MSP1_art_club/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from the author as examples of  the images needed as examples.
+- The photos used in this site were obtained from the author as examples of  the images needed.

 ### Acknowledgements